We already explained the five types of built-in rule sets in App WAF Rule.

 The WAF rules need to be written by yourself with EdgeLang statements.

 So you need to get familiar with EdgeLang grammar and how to use waf-config in advance.
+More details can be found in this documentation: waf-mark-risk

 In the simple example below, requests where uri is prefixed with